 I’m a baker, and proud to be one.
 Isn’t it enough to simply be a “baker?”
 The term has such a deep honor associated with it.

-If you’d like to read more about Jeffrey Hamelman’s thoughts on bread, being a baker, and more, check out our Summer 2016 issue for an in-depth, fun interview with the master baker.
+If you’d like to read more about Jeffrey Hamelman’s thoughts on bread, being a baker, and more, check out our issue 19 for an in-depth, fun interview with the master baker.